TomerH0525/Search-And-Copy/README.md

 #

-# A desktop utility built for H\&O to streamline the process of locating and copying image files from legacy directories.
+# A desktop utility built for a work place ive worked in to streamline the process of locating and copying image files from legacy directories.
 Designed to assist with product identification workflows using \*Degem Sapak\* and \*Degem\* codes.

 #